• Skip to primary navigation

 Get details of location, cost and also ask the professionals about their specialist training in postpartum mood disorders, how many years that have been treating women and how many patients they have actually treated.
 Many therapists now say they treat this but their experience and training differs widely from years of experience and training to completing a weekend course and only having seen a few women so far.
 Any therapist who minds you asking isn’t someone you’d want to see.

-My own therapy practice is based in Northbrook, IL and I do offer remote counseling by phone and Skype-like sessions to women in Illinois seeking help who live too far away to drive to my office https://drsarahallen.com/telephone-online-sessions/
+My own therapy practice is based in Northbrook, IL and I do offer remote counseling by phone and video sessions to women across Illinois and Florida who are seeking help but live too far away to drive to my office https://drsarahallen.com/telephone-online-sessions/

 If you would like to read more of my Pregnancy & Postpartum related articles please click Dr. Allen’s Pregnancy & Postpartum Blog